- CRM analytics gives you insights about your customers and how well your sales and customer service teams are reaching them.

 The many moving parts of CRM are virtually impossible to track without software.
 That’s why there are plenty of CRM software platforms available for all kinds of businesses.
 In addition to CRM analytics, you should look for CRM software platforms with workflow automation, extensive third-party integrations and other features mentioned in the Business News Daily list of features to look for in a CRM solution.

-We also name some of our best picks in our guide to choosing CRM software and our reviews of the best CRM software of 2020.
+We also name some of our best picks in our guide to choosing CRM software and our reviews of the best CRM software.
 You might encounter a lot of terms that are new to you even after reading this article’s explanations of CRM analytics – when that happens, consult our CRM software glossary to make sense of it all.
 With these resources, you should be well on your way to easy CRM analytics collection and a stronger, more fruitful sales and marketing approach.

 Key takeaway: You should use CRM software platforms to track CRM analytics, and as you choose the right program for your company, you should look for the factors common among trustworthy options.